frtz13/UPSPlus_mqtt/README.md

 **PROTECTION_VOLTAGE_MARGIN_mV**: recommended value: 200.
 Shutdown will be triggered when the battery voltage is lower than the sum of the UPS-Plus protection voltage and this value.

+Later you may want to adjust the INA_219_SHUNT... parameters to calibrate the current readings.
+I did this by measuring the USB charger current while the batteries are fully charged, and assuming some reasonable efficiency factor for the UPS circuits.

 #### MQTT broker

 Configuration parameters for the MQTT broker should be self-explaining.
 If you do not want to use this feature, set BROKER to an empty value.